lukevs/jev-at-home/README.md

 This is not a reimplementation of TypeSafe's Jev model.
 TypeSafe publicly says Jev uses a new architecture, parallel sampler, and Reinforcement Learning for Calibrated Decisions, but has not published enough implementation detail to reproduce those pieces.

-This repo isolates the simpler hypothesis: much of the shape and latency advantage can be demonstrated by replacing autoregressive structured generation with batched classification over a closed answer space.
+This repo is meant to show that much of the shape and latency advantage can be demonstrated by replacing autoregressive structured generation with batched classification over a closed answer space.

 ## Example run